 As mentioned above it may be important for you to take out (and be able to continue to afford to pay for) medical insurance abroad.

-Even in countries where there is a state funded healthcare system there are often limitations to the scope of care given for free which results in local citizens having top up insurance.
+Even in countries where there is a state-funded healthcare system there are often limitations to the scope of care given for free which results in local citizens having to top up insurance.

 You need to look carefully at the healthcare standards available abroad in your chosen nation, and whether they are acceptable to you – and then you have to look at how you will afford access to medical treatment if it has to be privately funded.

 Whilst political landscapes can change overnight in any nation, it’s wise to assess the general consensus of opinion and feeling within a nation relating to its leadership and governmental structure.

 It’s then possible to make a judgement call on whether a country is secure enough to call home.

 Political assessment affects the economic prospects of a nation too, as well as their opinion on immigration which could affect you as a foreign citizen.

 Look closely at the crime statistics in your new nation and whether crime against the person and petty crime is common.
 You do not want to feel unsettled and unsafe in your new home.

 Finally, we would like to draw your attention to an often overlooked yet critical aspect of integration abroad – and that is the ability of an expatriate to meet people and make friends.

 HSBC recently released its list of the friendliest nations in the world with Canada coming out on top – and it has highlighted the fact that in some nations expats fail to integrate because they find it very hard to settle insufficiently.